In this episode, I talk about when to use Soda Ash for Acid Well Water.

 In other words, it’s the same way as saying a hundred thousand parts per million.
 That’s how you can figure out the formula of what to set the metering pump for, what size pump to get and where to set it at.
-Talking about math if it gives you confusing moments just run through it and it’s in the free guide.
-I’m putting it in the show notes all by how to fix acid well water for your home for well-water and so we refer to that, it makes more sense to read it.
+Talking about math can be confusing and it’s in the free guide.
+I’m putting it in the show notes all about how to fix acid well water for your home for well-water and so we refer to that, it makes more sense to read it.

 Just let me run this anyway.
-So you have a well that pumps 10 gallons per minute and soda ash.
-Mix up your solution, 4 pounds to 5 gallons of water.
+So you have a well that pumps 10 gallons per minute and you want to inject 150ppm soda ash.
+Mix up your solution, 4 pounds dissolved in 5 gallons of water.
 That gives you one hundred thousand parts per million solution strength.
 You know your solution is hundred thousand parts per million of this sodium carbonate.
-150 parts per million times 10 gallons a minute times 1440 (that’s how many minutes there are in a day) you divide that by your solution strength which is a hundred thousand.
+150 parts per million times 10 gallons a minute times 1440 (that’s how many minutes there are in a day) and then you divide that by your solution strength which is a hundred thousand.
 That gives you roughly 22 gallons per day.
 That means that you need to find a pump that can at least do 22 gallons per day.
-Common pump size 24 gallons a day pump.

-Another way to think about it is Okay once you do the formula; So I’m gonna be using 22 gallons solutions per day.
-No. not exactly.
-That will be easy if your well pump is running for 24 hours.
+Another way to think about it is once you do the formula you think you're gonna be using 22 gallons of solution per day.
+No, not exactly.
+That will be if your well pump is running for 24 hours.
 But your well pump turns on and off during the day.
 Might run half an hour a day total.

-Say you have 30-gallon solution tank, it’s going to last for a couple of months.
+Say you have a 30-gallon solution tank, it’s going to last for a couple of months.
 Depends on how much water you use.
-It gives you an idea of this formula which is also in the guide.
-You can easily figure out how much soda ash solution you’re gonna use.
+With this formula, which is also in the guide you can easily figure out how much soda ash solution you’re gonna use.
 Make sure you’re getting the right size metering pump to pump it in.
-If you get too small one, you’re not gonna get enough solution, therefore, your pH is gonna be raised but it’s not gonna neutral to what you want.
+If you get too small one, you’re not gonna get enough solution, therefore, your pH is gonna be raised but it’s not gonna be neutral to what you want.

-If it comes out and you see Hey the pH is 9.
+If it comes out and you see the pH is 9.
 Well you don’t want a pH that’s 9.
-The pH between 7 7.5 and maybe 8 at the most.
+The pH shoudbe between 7 7.5 and maybe 8 at the most.
 You can easily just go over to the metering pump and turn it down.
-You can adjust this soda ash pump so it can pump less.
+You can adjust this soda ash pump so it can pump more or less.
 You might get a pump that can pump 24 gallons a day but you only might run it at 50% of its capacity.
 So you can turn it down.
 If the water in your well changes pH, which does happen.
-Sometimes heavy rain or groundwater is changing.
-Most of the time the pH pretty much stays close might vary a little bit.
+Sometimes heavy rain or groundwater is changing and can affect the pH, but that is pretty unusual.
+Most of the time the pH pretty much stays constant, but might vary a little bit.
 My point is once you get it set up, you’re good.
-So it’s there, you pH is solid.
-Your pH is 7, 7.5 > you can really dial it in a very constant pH.

 I want to remind you that on our show notes on the site, cleanwaterstore.com/podcast for this episode #14, you can get our free guide on everything you need to know about treating acid water.